Understanding Face Shapes

 Does weight affect face shape?

-Weight can change facial fullness, but underlying bone structure usually remains.
+Weight may affect fullness, but underlying bone structure remains the main determinant.

-Our AI-powered face shape detector helps you identify your closest matching face shape with accuracy and confidence.
+Use our AI-powered face shape detector to confidently find your closest matching face shape and discover personalized style recommendations.

 Try Face Shape Detector